 What is the history of satellites?

-It is hard to exactly pinpoint the origin of satellites, but the British scientist and fiction writer Arthur Clarke is famous for having proposed the advantages of using satellites and wireless communication in the year 1945, 12 years before the first satellite was launched.
-The geostationary orbit that was proposed by him is also known as the Clarke orbit in his honor.
+It is hard to pinpoint the origin of satellites exactly, but the British scientist and fiction writer Arthur Clarke is famous for having proposed the advantages of using satellites and wireless communication in the year 1945, 12 years before the first satellite was launched.
+The geostationary orbit that was suggested by him is also known as the Clarke orbit in his honor.